All Different Types of Wall Moulding

 Today I’m sharing inspiration of my favorite wall moulding types!

 Applied wall moulding is my FAVORITE thing to dress up a room.
-Unfortunately, I only have one room in my house with wall moulding but it’s my dream to have every room in my house to have wall moulding!!
+Unfortunately, I only have one room in my house with wall moulding but it’s my dream to have every room in my house to have wall moulding detail!!

-Wall moulding updates a boring white wall into something more dreamier with moulding.
+The beautiful moulding updates a boring white wall into something more dreamier and customized.
 It adds character and depth.
 It can make a new house feel like it’s been around for decades.
-You just cannot go wrong with wall moulding!
+You just cannot go wrong with this design detail!

 Applied wall moulding

 Applied wall moulding is just that, wall moulding applied to the wall.
 It sits on top of the wall and can be arranged into as many or as few rectangular boxes as you want.

 The thicker the moulding the more impact it will have.
 You can have it cut around different wall elements like this wall vent.

 Having large baseboards compliments the wall moulding perfectly.
 It just makes the room feel grander and adds interest.

 Adding crown moulding and a chair rail also adds more detail to the room.
 It takes an otherwise boring white wall and creates drama, doesn’t it?